Student Organization Reception & Employer Networking Dinner (SOREND)

 While individual networking is inevitable, this event is not focused on direct recruiting but on fostering relationships for future collaborations between student organizations and employers.

-Event Registration Now Open
+Event Registration Coming Soon

 Program Schedule: